 - CT angiography

-Unlike in upper GI bleeds where IV vasopressins and proton pump inhibitors have an accepted role in the management of patients; there is little use for medical therapies such as these in patients with lower GI bleeds.
+Unlike in upper GI bleeds, where IV vasopressins and proton pump inhibitors have an accepted role in the management of patients, there is little use for medical therapies in patients with lower GI bleeds.

-Most patients have intermittent bleeding or can be controlled with non-surgical therapies; however, a small minority may need to undergo surgery In the national LGIB audit in 2018, only 117/2528 (4.6%) admitted patients underwent surgery.
+Most patients have intermittent bleeding, or the bleeding can be controlled with non-surgical therapies.
+However, a minority may need to undergo surgery.
+In the national LGIB audit in 2018, only 117/2528 (4.6%) admitted patients underwent surgery .

-Ideally, accurate pre-operative localisation of the bleeding site, when possible, is essential to allow segmental resection to be successful or high rates of re-bleeding are likely.
-When surgery is required before any investigations can be undertaken again it is important to try and diagnose the bleeding point intra-operatively, when this is not possible a subtotal colectomy is often performed.
+Ideally accurate pre-operative localisation of the bleeding site is essential to allow successful segmental resection, if not, a high rate of re-bleeding is likely.
+When surgery is required before any investigations are possible, it is important to try and diagnose the bleeding point intra-operatively.
+When this is not possible, a subtotal colectomy is often performed.